cmndo/SuperSequencerJS/readme.md

 	    background-position: -5px -255px;
 	}

 The next step is to rename your classes.
 I haven't looked too much into automatically renaming.
-But what you're after are names that look something like this (frame#)
+But what you're after are names that follow this pattern frameName#.

+	.sequence {
+	    background-image: url(spritesheet.png);
+	    background-repeat: no-repeat;
+	    display: block;
+	}
 	.frame1 {
 	    width: 320px;
 	    height: 240px;